Morgan Wallen in a white t-shirt with a backwards cap

 Morgan Wallen’s third straight No. 1, this early If I Know Me ballad illuminated the softer, more intricate quality of his songwriting.

-‘Chasin’ You’ again demonstrated Wallen’s ear for a hook with chart-topping calibre, and in many people’s minds, it remains the song that first solidified the young Tennessean as a serious contender as a future country star.
+‘Chasin’ You’ again demonstrated Morgan's ear for a hook with chart-topping calibre, and in many people’s minds, it remains the song that first solidified the young Tennessean as a serious contender as a future country star.

 10